mingusone/FerengAI/readme.md

 Our **scaled price data** : 0.5

-_Optional but highly recommended_: To account for outliers, do not accept data that exceeds 3 standard deviations of the 365d data set.
+_Outliers_: To account for outliers, data that exceeds 3 standard deviations of the 365d data set should just be set to 1 or 0.

 _What to do:_